The Future Food Systems CRC will be funded in 2019 under Commonwealth Government’s Cooperative Research Centre Program.

-CRC research and capability programs will support participants in optimising the productivity of regional and urban food systems, taking new products from prototype to market and implementing rapid, provenance-protected supply chains from farm to consumer.
+CRC research and capability programs will support participants in optimising the productivity of regional and peri-urban food systems, taking new products from prototype to market and implementing rapid, provenance-protected supply chains from farm to consumer.

 Fiona Simson is the President of National Farmers Federation and is a Board member of NRMA (NSW), the Australian Made Campaign Ltd, and AgStewardship Australia.